opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/elb_listener.html.markdown

 * `cookie_timeout` - (Optional) Specifies the cookie timeout period (minutes).
-    This parameter is valid when protocol is set to HTTP, session_sticky to true, and sticky_session_type to insert.
+    This parameter is valid when protocol is set to HTTP, session_sticky to true, and session_sticky_type to insert.
 This parameter is invalid when protocol is set to TCP or UDP.
 The value ranges from 1 to 1440.
 Changing this creates a new elb listener.